 The market ranges from 900 to 1200 visitors per week, including families, the elderly and SNAP shoppers.
 Visitors can shop for fresh, in-season vegetables, fruits, meats, fish, bread, and food grown and produced by Massachusetts farms, bakeries, and other food producers.
-Each market features live music from 4:00 pm to 6:00 p.m.
-Each week the market also holds fun, family events such as, baby animals, Ask a Master Gardener, Free Bike checks and Yoga in the Park – see our Events page for full details
+Due to the Covid pandemic we will not be offering events, entertainment or crafters in 2020.

 When & Where